Rupesh-Yadav-1/wsddn/README.md

 # WSDDN

-Implementation of `Weakly Supervised Deep Detection Networks` using the latest version of PyTorch.
+Implementation of `Weakly Supervised Deep Detection Networks` using PyTorch on Google Colab.

 _`Bilen, H., & Vedaldi, A. (2016).
 Weakly supervised deep detection networks.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 2846-2854).`_